josem/jquery.autojump/README.md

 	```html
 	<script src="dist/jquery.autojump.min.js"></script>
 	```
-3. Add the data attribute `autojump` with the number of characters you expect in the input and textareas fields you want.
+3. Set the data attribute `autojump` to the number of characters you expect in your inputs and textareas.

 	```html
   <!-- It will jump to the next field after 5 characters -->